LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-events.png" alt="A screenshot of filtering a list of libraries by events offered and displaying when the next event is"/> <figcaption>Filtering Plymouth Libraries by those offering Adult Coding Groups</figcaption> </figure>

-If someone has filtered the libraries by a particular event type, the library summary displayed when that event is next happening (as it would seem to be what the user is most interested in).
+If someone has filtered the libraries by a particular event type, the library summary displays when that event is next happening (as it would seem to be what the user is most interested in).
 In other situation it would display when the next event, of any type, is scheduled.